jpellman/wiki.libjpel.so/Misc-SysAdmin.rst

 * Display line numbers in vim : http://vim.wikia.com/wiki/Display_line_numbers

-* Switch from less to vim- ':wv'.

 * Exec last command in bash *!!*.

-* Check before replacing in vim :s/foo/bar/gc'

 * Apparently the Java heap makes use of the RAM allocated for buffer/cache (so the buffer/cache isn't freed up).